plancksecurity/foundation-planckCoreV3/README.md

 - Key Management

   The p≡p Engine automatically manages keys using a pluggable crypto backend.
-The currently implemented backend is based on [Sequoia PGP](https://sequoia-pgp.org), and stores keys in an OpenPGP-compatible format.
+The currently implemented backend is based on [Sequoia PGP](https://sequoia-pgp.org), and uses OpenPGP-format keys.

   p≡p for Email is interoperable with OpenPGP.